You can get your music heard by MILLIONS using TikTok.

 Her track reached her small gathered audience and then began to grow beyond it too.
 Other people started to say what the song meant to them, but eventually, people ended up using her music for all sorts of content!

 We also spoke to another TikTok artist called Austin Giorgio.
-We did a video about his formula for going viral on TikTok.
+We made a video about his formula for going viral on TikTok.

 To summarise, for this particular strategy, you need to: